pdf-icon

 Display Configuration

-• Add the ST7789V driver for the 1.14-inch IPS screen.
-The lambda block is where you define what is drawn on the screen — see the complete example linked below for a full implementation.
+• Add ST7789V driver for the 1.14-inch IPS screen display.
+The lambda block defines specific drawing content—refer to the configuration file in the link below for a full example.

 display: